automatic-ripping-machine/automatic-ripping-machine/arm_wiki/docker.md

     * This is where A.R.M. will store completed rips from Music CDs.
 You can specify any location on your computer.
     * The default recommended is: `/home/arm/music/` for the "{Path_Outside_Of_Docker_Container}" of the volume definition.
 * `/home/arm/logs`
     * This is where A.R.M. will store the logs it creates.
 It creates one new log file for each "job" it has (each disk it rips).
-The default recommended is: `/home/arm/logs`
+    * The default recommended is: `/home/arm/logs` for the "{Path_Outside_Of_Docker_Container}" of the volume definition.
 * `/home/arm/media`
-    * This is where A.R.M. will save your movies from DVDs and Blu-rays from completed rips as well as Data disk ISOs.
+    * This is where A.R.M. will save your completed rips from DVDs and Blu-rays as well as Data Disk ISOs.
 A.R.M. will create subfolders in this directory, these are;
         * `raw` - Where A.R.M. temporarily saves the files created by MakeMKV
         * `transcode` - Where A.R.M. temporarily saves the files created by HandBrake
         * `completed` - Where A.R.M. moves the files when it completes the rip